For most car owners, the AC system is a complete mystery. You press the button and are met with a refreshing gust of cool air.

 An expansion valve is basically a controller for how much refrigerant is allowed to continue on through the AC system.
 You can think of it as similar to the nozzle on the end of a hose, high-pressure water is introduced, and it expands into a mist as it passes through.

-This process not only decreases pressure but swiftly cools the refrigerant as well.
+This process not only decreases pressure but rapidly cools the refrigerant as well.

 On an AC system featuring an orifice tube, the receiver dryer is replaced with an accumulator.
-It works similarly to a receiver dryer but sits between the evaporator and the compressor instead.
+It operates similarly to a receiver dryer but sits between the evaporator and the compressor rather.

-The difference between an orifice tube and an expansion valve is that the former has a constant opening.
-And the latter can adjust its opening depending on the temperature in the evaporator.
+The difference between an orifice tube and an expansion valve is that the former has a fixed aperture.
+And the latter can modify its opening depending on the temperature in the evaporator.

-By this point, the refrigerant is now in a low-pressure, chilly state, nearly ready to cool your passenger cabin.
+By this point, the refrigerant is now in a low-pressure, icy state, nearly ready to cool your passenger cabin.
 But first, it has to pass through the evaporator.

 Step 5: Evaporator